 Brown mushrooms with strong flavor, used in soups, stir-fries, and sauces.

-Example: “I cooked shiitake mushroom in the soup.”
+Example: “I cooked shiitake mushrooms in the soup.”

 Portobello Mushroom

-Large, meaty mushroom, grilled, roasted, or stuffed for meals.
+Large, meaty mushrooms, grilled, roasted, or stuffed for meals.

 Oyster Mushroom